On the surface, coaching and training appear to have the same meaning: both entail assisting

 The market has changed, and today it is imperative that marketing and sales are aligned and contributing to the execution of the company strategy.
 Never before has such emphasis been placed on marketing’s ability to generate quality leads.
 One of marketing’s greatest challenges is the lack of a clear sales plan they can rely on to build their tactics to support sales and generate the right leads.

-With traditional practices such as cold calling no longer a reliable lead generation method, marketing must be engaged in demand generation, taking up the function that was previously performed by sales.
+With traditional practices such as cold calling no longer a reliable lead generation method, marketing must be engaged in lead generation, taking up the function that was previously performed by sales.
 Today, new buyers are entering the sales process much later and marketing must capture those buyers and engage them in the early stages of their exploration.
 The internet has changed how customers buy and most will only engage with sales once they have reached the point of final selection.
 The opportunity of influencing buyers is becoming more difficult as they operate in a stealth-like approach for most of the process.
 Once the buyer appears, sales must seamlessly handle them through to closure, which requires careful management.

 Companies need to make this important change of alignment to remain current in today’s market.